 - Rinse the canvas by spraying it lightly with clean water.

 - Allow the newly cleaned canvas to dry naturally.
 To avoid discoloration, do not expose it to direct sunlight.

 - To protect the canvas from further damage, consider using a fabric protectant.
 Make sure to follow its instructions.

-So, what is canvas?
 Canvas is a fabric known throughout history for its exceptional durability and functionality.
 It has both its fair share of advantages and disadvantages.
-Hopefully, this has helped you understand what is canvas and its various applications.
+Hopefully, this has helped you understand what is canvas material and its various applications.
 Having a deeper understanding means you can consider canvas as your fabric of choice, especially if you’re in the apparel or furniture business, outdoor gear manufacturing, or working in the art industry.